top of page

 iv.
 Imposter Syndrome

 Imposter syndrome can be defined as persistent thoughts and feelings of self-doubt and a fear of being unmasked as a fraud, academically or otherwise inferior.
-Those who suffer from imposter syndrome (which could be any of us) have the inability to value and incorporate their abilities, skills and accomplishments into their mind and perceive themselves as significantly more inferior than others do.
+Those who suffer from imposter syndrome (which could be any of us...but is almost certainly ALL of us at different times) have the inability to value and incorporate their abilities, skills and accomplishments into their mind and perceive themselves as significantly more inferior than others do.
 First, we tend to see other’s successes and not their failures.
 Second, there will always be someone who has accomplished more than you.
 Do not compare yourself to others.
 Everyone is different.
 More importantly, do not compare yourself to the cumulative successes of multiple people in your cohort.
 Remember, we are all on our own growth trajectory, and the people we look up to were once where we are now.
 All of us are doing the best job we can, which is all we can really hope for.
 Although we should aim to minimize feelings of self-doubt, such lingering feelings can be channeled into productivity.
 They can motivate us to strive for more than mediocrity; to get outside of our work and see it from another point of view.
 Make room for improvements and challenges.
 Keep a record of your successes, no matter how small.
 Practice daily “academic” gratitude.
 Use it as positive reinforcement when times get tough.
 While rejections are inevitable, the Roach Brain Lab is committed to providing opportunities that will challenge you in a constructive way.
+Some other things you should do are:

 Wellness